migmit/BilgeAdam/README.md

 If any of the URLs provided in the query are invalid or can't be resolved or do not resolve to a `CSV` file, the application reports an error and does not output the result of processing the rest.
 This is deliberate: otherwise the user might accidentally get incorrect result and not realise that in time.

+It's also possible that `CSV` files would be served with a wrong `Content-Type`, so the application does not check for it being `text/csv`, but rather examines the content.

 The application can be stopped by hitting `return` in the terminal where it runs.